Lorentzian area measures and the Christoffel problem: The Christoffel problem

 \begin{proof} By contradiction, suppose such a convex $K$ exists.
 Then its restricted support function $h_K$ is a continuous solution to \eqref{eq_dist}.
 But $h_\mu-h_K\in C^\infty(\hh^d)$ by elliptic regularity, and this gives us a contradiction. \end{proof}

 \begin{example}{\rm Let $\mu=\delta_y$ be the Dirac distribution at the point $y\in\hh^d$.
 Then the solution to \eqref{main_eq} proposed in \eqref{def_h} is

 Hence, by Proposition~\ref{pr_rigidity}, there is no F-convex set with first area measure $\delta_y$.
-On the other hand, this result is not surprising, since by Section \ref{unique-convex} we know that a continuous convex solution $h$ to $\frac{1}{d}\Delta h - h = \delta_y$ has to be the restriction of a linear function on $\hh^d\setminus\{y\}$, hence on all of $\hh^d$ by continuity. }\end{example}
+On the other hand, this result is not surprising, since by Section \ref{unique-convex} we know that a continuous solution $h$ to $\frac{1}{d}\Delta h - h = \delta_y$ that is restriction to $\H^d$ of a convex function, has to be the restriction of a linear function on $\hh^d\setminus\{y\}$, hence on all of $\hh^d$ by continuity. }\end{example}